Rhoumi/faust2svgplot/README.md

 * in usage, insert in <mydsp.dsp> your favourite faust dsp file
 * svgplot.cpp is a faust architecture file
 * plot.h is the signalsmith lib file
+* heatmap.h is not used for the moment

 ### to do
 * clean everything